Parallel Newton methods for the continuous quadratic knapsack problem: A Jacobi and Gauss-Seidel tale: Introduction

 which can be reduced to the projection of the vector of absolute values of $y$ onto the unit simplex, subsequently restoring the original signs~\cite{Duchi2008}.
 Note that~\eqref{CQK} and its variants appear naturally when solving a continuous version of the general knapsack problem using methods based on projected gradient methods, when the functional constraint is linear.
 They also appear in the subproblems of algorithms that linearize a nonlinear constraint, such as sequential quadratic programming~\cite{Nocedal2006}.
 In turn, the continuous knapsack problems appear as relaxations used in branch-and-bound methods needed when integrality is required~\cite{Bretthauer2002}.

 Many methods to solve \eqref{CQK}, and especially to project onto $\Delta$ or $\mathcal B$, have emerged in the literature.
-The most prominent ones employ variable-fixing techniques, originally proposed by Michelot in \cite{Michelot1986}.
-In particular, to the best of our knowledge, Condat's variable-fixing algorithm is the fastest (sequential) algorithm for projecting onto $\Delta$~\cite{Condat2016}.
+The most prominent ones employ variable-fixing techniques, originally proposed in~\citet{Michelot1986}.
+In particular, to the best of our knowledge, \citet{Condat2016} introduced the fastest variable-fixing (sequential) algorithm for projecting onto $\Delta$.

-Later, Dai and Chen introduced a general framework to parallelize variable-fixing methods~\cite{Dai2024}.
+Later, \citet{Dai2024} introduced a general framework to parallelize variable-fixing methods.
 They proved that if a variable is fixed at a bound within a subproblem, formed by a subset of the coordinates, it remains fixed at the same bound in the original problem.
 This property allows for the estimation of most of the fixed variables by splitting the full problem into smaller subproblems that are solved in parallel.
 After this initial phase, the original problem is solved in a reduced form with a significant portion of its variables already fixed.
 This technique was used successfully to parallelize Condat's method, resulting in a very efficient implementation.

-Another approach, introduced in~\cite{Cominetti2014}, exploits the fact that~\eqref{CQK} is a strictly convex problem with simple bounds.
+Another approach, introduced in~\citet{Cominetti2014}, uses the fact that~\eqref{CQK} is a strictly convex problem with simple bounds.
 Hence, it can be solved through its dual.
 The authors proposed a globally convergent semismooth Newton method to solve the dual problem, leveraging its simple structure.
 The method is also very efficient and can be combined with variable-fixing strategies.

 In this paper, we present improvements to the semismooth Newton method with optional variable fixing.
 First, we show that it is possible to adapt the Gauss-Seidel strategy used by Condat, thereby improving performance.
 We also demonstrate that the resulting method is directly parallelizable without using Dai and Chen's approach.
 This is possible because our algorithm employs the dual function to drive convergence instead of relying on variable-fixing for that purpose.
 However, while the indirection required to implement variable-fixing works well on CPUs, it is not well suited for GPU implementations.
 This suggests an alternative GPU variation of the algorithm that entirely removes variable-fixing, resulting in a method with a fully decoupled iteration, similar to the Jacobi method for linear systems.